nwisbeta/github.io/pages/app_design/log-in-log-out.md

 Provide a single method of log in, with alternative methods to fall back on (iOS Human Interface Guidelines).

-### Generic app log in page enabling users to gain access to the app through authentication with their username/email address and password
+### Access the app using username/email address and password authentication

 <img class="img-responsive img-thumbnail" src="/images/examples/design-standards-access-login-app-name.png" caption="Generic app log in page enabling users to gain access to the app through authentication with their username/email address and password">